EthanDCruz455/IoT-Distress-Detection-System-Using-ESP32/README.md

 ├── .gitignore
 └── README.md
 ```

-## Security Notes

-- **Never commit `secrets.h`.** It's already in `.gitignore`, but double-check before every push.
-- Treat your Twilio Auth Token like a password — anyone with it can send SMS and incur charges on your account.
-Rotate it immediately if it's ever exposed.
-- Lock down Firebase Realtime Database rules before any real-world/production use; test-mode rules are open to anyone with your database URL.
-- This is a prototype/educational project, **not a certified medical device**.
-Do not rely on it as a sole means of emergency detection in a real clinical setting.

 ## Conclusion

 This project demonstrates a practical, low-cost approach to remote patient monitoring by combining commodity biometric sensors with cloud connectivity and automated emergency alerting.
 The ESP32's WiFi capability, paired with Firebase for live data sync and Twilio for SMS notifications, makes it possible to bridge the gap between a patient's vitals and the people who need to respond — without requiring constant manual supervision.